Pets can be expensive, but some are cheaper to look after than others. So, let's take a look at which breeds are the cheapest to insure...

 Small, hardy and very popular, a Jack Russell Terrier is one of the most economical dogs to insure in every way.
 Thanks to their popularity, Jack Russels have a large gene pool and few hereditary health conditions.
 This means that there’s much less chance of you needing to make a claim on their policy throughout their lifetime, which is usually reflected in the policy price.

-When compared to pedigrees, mongrels and crossbreeds always tend to be much cheaper to insure.
-Their mixed heritage often means there are less chance of hereditary health problems being passed on and they have a more rounded immune system.
+When compared to pedigrees, mixed-breeds may be cheaper to insure.
+Their mixed breed heritage may mean there is less chance of health problems being passed on and they may have a more rounded immune system.
+However, this will depend on what breeds the dog is mixed with, as some breed combinations can still be more prone to health problems than some pedigrees.

 Should I be looking for cheap pet insurance?